Alexandra House Care Home

 Care homes, like all residential applications, typically exhibit a continuous electrical demand alongside a significant, but varied, hot water and heating usage pattern.
 By sizing a CHP unit to meet the thermal energy requirements – knowing that there will always be an electrical demand to make use of the produced power – allows the machine to maximise its contribution to a building’s overall efficiency.
 In the case of Alexandra House, the most effective design was that of a boiler return preheat system.

-The TOTEM T20 CHP at Alexandra House will be connected to a bespoke buffer vessel to store its thermal energy, which in turn will connect to the boilers and central heating system.
-This will additionally provide domestic hot water through the use of duplex indirect calorifiers, each incorporating an immersion heater to provide a separate heat source for further redundancy.
+The TOTEM T20 CHP at Alexandra House is connected to a bespoke buffer vessel to store its thermal energy, which in turn connects to the boilers and central heating system.
+This additionally provides domestic hot water through the use of duplex indirect calorifiers, each incorporating an immersion heater to provide a separate heat source for further redundancy.
 A correctly sized thermal store allows the CHP to run for extended periods of time while it heats up – all the while providing low carbon power to the building – ready to cover periods of peak usage.
 With the bulk of the required energy coming from the CHP, the boilers are only used to top-up the temperature or cover periods of off-peak demand while the thermal store is recharging.

 A well designed and reliable heating and hot water system is paramount to care homes, where the comfort and wellbeing of residents often requires above average levels of heating year round.
 In addition to its market-leading efficiencies, the TOTEM CHP offers improved reliability through features such as a self-change oil system to reduce its maintenance demand and extend engine lifetime.
 The TOTEM has also been designed as a fully serviceable appliance that can be repaired and overhauled on-site with minimal effort to ensure operation is resumed promptly.